 ---|---|---|---|

 Professional certifications do not require as much time, effort, and financial investment as an academic certification.
-They are formulated for working professionals who wish to keep up to date with current practices and knowledge.
+They are formulated for working professionals who wish to keep current with current practices and knowledge.
 Certifications are also a great way to enhance career prospects and move up the hierarchy of an organization.
 Usually, recertification periodically is required to be maintained.
-A few of the certifications available to graduates of an online master in sustainability are:
+A few of the certifications available to graduates of an online master’s in sustainability are: